How Much Compensation Can I Claim For Cancer Misdiagnosis Claims? 2020 – Update

 - No win no fee cancer misdiagnosis claims.

 - How much can I claim for a cancer misdiagnosis?

 - Why choose us as your claims service for a misdiagnosis claim.

 - Call for free advice and to start a claim.

 All medical professionals are bound by their ‘duty of care’.
 This ensures that they have to provide a prescribed and acceptable level of care to you as a patient and do their utmost to protect you from harm.
 You are legally entitled to receive reasonable care standards and – should your doctors or other associated health professionals fail to maintain that standard – they may be guilty of committing a breach of this “duty of care.”
 This would actually amount to medical negligence on their part and, as a result, you may be entitled to claim for compensation.

 In this guide, we will outline the various ways in which you might be able to claim for compensation.
 From discussing the definitions of misdiagnosis to explaining the benefits of working with a legal team on the claim, the guide is designed to provide all of the essential information for those who have been affected by a cancer misdiagnosis.

 Misdiagnosis is a term used when a qualified doctor provides an incorrect or delayed diagnosis of a particular medical condition, injury, or illness.
-This diagnostic error can result in incorrect or delayed treatment or even no treatment at all.
+This diagnostic error can result in inaccurate or delayed treatment or even no treatment at all.
 This leads to worsening of the patient’s condition and – in some situations – an untimely death.
 However, it should be understood that a mere diagnostic error alone is not typically enough to warrant a lawsuit for medical malpractice.
 This is because the law does not hold doctors responsible for all errors in diagnosis.
 Instead, as a patient, you have to prove three things to establish any claim.
 These are:

 - There was a doctor-patient relationship.